-The January Term is a great opportunity for students to earn up to three credits in two weeks.
-J-term courses are designed to help students catch up or get ahead and graduate early.
-The courses are offered on-campus, online and abroad to give maximum flexibility and convenience.
+The January Term is a great opportunity for students to earn up to three credits in 10 class days.
+J-Term courses are designed to help students catch up or get ahead and graduate early.
+Courses are offered on-campus, online and abroad to give maximum flexibility and convenience.

-Students should refer to luc.edu/core to see how courses might satisfy core requirements
+Students should refer to luc.edu/core to see how courses satisfy Core requirements.

 |ACCT 201||Intro Accounting I||Tom Zeller||Online|